 The City has entered into an agreement with the Versailles-Woodford County Economic Development Authority ("the Authority") whereby the City has agreed to pay one-half of any interest expense incurred by the Authority in the acquisition and development of an industrial park.
 The City has also agreed to guarantee payment of these loans.
 The Authority agreed to reimburse any interest or other cost paid by the City with proceeds from sales of industrial park lots.
-As of June 30, 2022, the Authority owes the City \$681,663, which was recorded as a noncurrent receivable.
-The last payment received from the Authority was September 2009; therefore, while management maintains that the Authority's ability to pay.
+As of June 30, 2023, the Authority owes the City \$681,663, which was recorded as a noncurrent receivable.
+The last payment received from the Authority was September 2009; therefore, while management maintains that the Authority owes the City the entire amount of the receivable, Management has significant concerns regarding the Authority's ability to pay.
 Management believes that it is highly unlikely that collection will occur.
 Also, management of the Economic Development Authority noted, "The agreement requires the EDA will reimburse Midway to the extent that there are any funds remaining after the sale of all lots.
 Based on the current option agreement and the purchase price in that agreement, it is highly unlikely that there will be any excess funds remaining."
 Management elected to establish an allowance account for 100% of the balance.